ForgottenArbiter/SeedSearch/README.md

 When searching through seeds, many assumptions must be made about your choices and game state.
 When you run a seed yourself, you may notice diverging behavior, especially later on in the run.
 This is expected.
 It can be caused by a large number of factors, including spending extra gold and being low on HP.
 Currently, many of those assumptions can be controlled through the config file.

-## Current Major Restrictions

-- Potions are not handled at all
-- Default seed filtering is very limited.
-To do something complicated, you must program it yourself.
-- There is no checking to make sure that you can actually make it to Act 4.